appsignal/mono/README.md

     - Git tag prefix used to namespace tags.
     - Example value `@appsignal/` creates the tag `@appsignal/<package>@1.2.3`
 - `packages_dir`
-    - Specify the directory in which the mono repo's packages can be found.
-If specified mono will consider this repository a mono repo.
+    - Specify the path, from the root of the project, to the directory in which the mono project packages can be found.
+If this config option is specified mono will consider this repository a mono repo.
     - Wildcards are not supported.
 - `npm_client`
     - Node.js only.